Big Eight Conference: Racial integration

 The history of the Big Eight Conference straddles the era of racial segregation in the United States, particularly as it relates to African Americans.

-Before the formation of the conference, three African-American brothers at the University of Kansas are the first known to have participated in organized sports for a league school: Sherman Haney played baseball for KU beginning in 1888, followed by Grant Haney and then Ed Haney, the last of whom also played football at KU in 1893.
+Before the formation of the conference, three African-American brothers at the University of Kansas were the first known to have participated in organized sports for a league school: Sherman Haney played baseball for KU beginning in 1888, followed by Grant Haney and then Ed Haney, the last of whom also played football at KU in 1893.
 At the same time, the University of Nebraska football team had on its roster George Flippin, the son of a slave, beginning in 1891.
 Nebraska's football team featured three more African-American players over the next 12 years.
-Notable among these NU players was Clinton Ross, who in 1911 apparently became the first African-American to participate in sport in the MVIAA, following the league's formation in 1907.
+Notable among these NU players was Clinton Ross, who in 1911 became the first African-American to participate in sport in the MVIAA, following the league's formation in 1907.

 Race relations in the United States, however, deteriorated in the early 20th century, and African-American athletes disappeared almost entirely from the conference in the four decades after Ross's final season at NU in 1913.
 The lone exception during the following decades was Iowa State.
 In 1923 Jack Trice became the first African-American athlete at Iowa State – and the only one in the conference.
 Tragically, Trice died two days after playing his second football game with Iowa State, due to injuries suffered during the game (against Minnesota).
 Jack Trice Stadium at Iowa State is now named in his honor.
 Trice was followed at Iowa State by Holloway Smith, who played football for ISU in 1926 and 1927.
 After Smith, the league's teams were all-white for more than two decades.
 (During this time all of the major professional sports leagues in the U.S. were also segregated.)